Yesterday, while introducing our product to a friend, I suddenly realized something.

 The Difference Between Claude Code and OpenClaw

-Many people ask me this question.
+Many people ask me this.

-What OpenClaw does: adds another layer on top—distributing instructions, managing results, forming long-term memory, acting like a project manager or supervisor.
+What OpenClaw does: it adds another layer on top—distributing instructions, managing results, forming long-term memory, acting like a project manager or supervisor.
 It can interact with you at a higher level, becoming your personal assistant.

 This is the current pain point.
 I don't know when it will be resolved.